A black background with a dense grid of tiny white dots.

 • Immediate remediation of critical vulnerabilities

-• Level 1: Full audit by Qualified Security Assessor (QSA) + penetration testing
+• Level 1: QSA audit + penetration testing

-• Service Providers Level 1: Full audit + penetration testing
+• Service Providers Level 1: Audit + penetration testing

 • Service Providers Level 2-4: SAQ-D + penetration testing